tethysplatform/tethys/docs/tethys_sdk/geoprocessing.rst

   monitorExecution(execution)

-It is also possible to perform requests using data that is hosted on WFS servers or using pure XML requests.
+It is also possible to perform requests using data that are hosted on WFS servers, such as the GoeServer that is provided as part of the Tethys Platform software stack.
 See the `OWSLib WPS Documentation <http://geopython.github.io/OWSLib/#wps>`_ for more details on how this is to be done.

 Web Processing Service Developer Tool
 =====================================